The Barracudas

 The Barracudas are an English surf rock band formed in late 1978.
 The band's original line-up consisted of Jeremy Gluck (vocals), Robin Wills (guitar and vocals), Starkie Phillips (bass and vocals) and Adam Phillips (drums).
 Before the band recorded its first single, Starkie and Adam Phillips left the band.

 The band is notable for their 1980 hit single "Summer Fun", which started with an excerpt from a 1960s spoof advertisement for the Plymouth Barracuda campaign.
 The song included dialogue where announcers had difficulty pronouncing the word barracuda.
 The single reached number 37 on the UK Singles Chart.

 The band officially lasted until 1981 with a final performance in Madrid.
-There have been few occasional performances since.
+There have been a few occasional performances since.

 Early history

 The beginnings of the band can be traced back to the year of 1978 when Canadian-born Gluck met Wills at a Dead Fingers Talk concert.
 Here the pair bonded over a shared passion for "60's garage and psychedelic music ".
 They started off calling themselves the "R.A.F.", but eventually settled on the name of The Barracudas.
 The name was inspired by a song they both liked by The Standells.